MasonMcGill/artisan/doc-src/01-using-artisan.rst

 Global configuration
 --------------------

-The following global (or more precisely, thread-local) configuration options
+The following thread-local configuration options exist:
-exist:

 - `root_dir` (*str|Path*): The directory in which artifacts are created by default.
 When artifact instantiation searches for a matching directory, it